filakhtov/bigcommerce/README.md

 #### Domain logic and interfaces

-Although there is no time/reason to use __DDD__ for such minimalistic project, layering still is very useful. ``Gallery`` and ``Image`` value object represents some core concepts from image gallery domain of the application.
+Although there is no time/reason to use __DDD__ for such minimalistic project, layering still is very useful. ``Gallery`` and ``Image`` value object and ``User`` and ``SearchHistory`` entities, represents some core concepts from image gallery domain and search tracking domin of the application.
 There is an ``ApiRepositoryInterface`` interface inside ``Contract`` directory that specifies how ``Gallery`` will be created/loaded.
 That promotes flexibility in implementation.
 One can provide multiple implementations of the interfaces, even connected to non-Flickr API.

 #### Flickr API Service